digitaldrummerj/digitaldrummerj.me/content/posts/2022/032622-ef-core-add-audit-columns.md

 Since all of our entities that need to have audit tracking enable are inheriting from EntityBase.cs, we just need to add the audit tracking fields to the IEntityBase.cs and EntityBase.cs.

-1. Open EntityFramework\Entities\Base\IEntityBase.cs and add the following properties
+1. Open IEntityBase.cs and add the following properties

     ```csharp
     DateTimeOffset CreatedOn { get; set; }